Canadian politicians, police respond to Pittsburgh synagogue attack

-OTTAWA — Canadian politicians offered their sympathies after an attack at a synagogue in Pittsburgh on Saturday left 11 people dead and six others wounded, while some police forces increased their presence at Jewish places of worship.
+OTTAWA — Canadian politicians and Jewish groups expressed sympathy for the victims and condemnation for the shooter after an attack at a synagogue in Pittsburgh on Saturday left 11 people dead and six others wounded.

 Prime Minister Justin Trudeau condemned the mass shooting, which took place during a baby-naming ceremony at the Tree of Life synagogue in the city’s Squirrel Hill neighbourhood, as a “horrific anti-Semitic attack.”